tweag/cooked-validators/README.md

 The rendered Haddock for the current `main` branch can be found at [https://tweag.github.io/cooked-validators/](https://tweag.github.io/cooked-validators/).

+The [CHEATSHEET](doc/CHEATSHEET.md) is a nice entry point and helper to keep on sight.
+It contains many code snippets to quickly get an intuition of how to do things.
+Use it to discover or search for how to use features of `cooked-validators`.
+Note that this is not a tutorial nor a ready-to-use recipes book.

 We also have a [repository](https://github.com/tweag/cooked-smart-contracts) of example contracts with offchain code and tests written using `cooked-validators`.

 Please also look at our